rhw-repo/mern-post-app/README.md

 # **Demo App**

 This repo contains early experiments using MERN stack, with explanatory comments: concepts for an app designed to help users store and manage online marketing documents.
-From these early experiments, the project was taken forward to create a custom dashboard style app featuring custom filtering for a marketing team in the financial trading sector.
+From these early experiments, the project was taken forward to create a custom dashboard style app featuring custom filtering for a marketing team in the financial trading sector (in private repo).
 This early project allowed for testing of concepts:

 - React hooks/custom hooks, context
 - react-dom-router